SEMICeu/iso-19139-to-dcat-ap/README.md

 # Content

+* [`alignments/`](./alignments/): Folder including alignments between the controlled vocabularies used in ISO 19115 / INSPIRE metadata and those used in DCAT-AP.
 * [`api/`](./api/): Proof-of-concept of the implementation of GeoDCAT-AP following the CSW interface.
 * [`documentation/`](./documentation/): Folder containing documentation on the XSLT:
     * [`HowTo.md`](./documentation/HowTo.md): Describes how to use the XSLT.